mohamnag/ecs-orientdb/README.md

 ```

 The backup will be stored under the container volume `/backups/`.
 Backup file's name contains DB host, DB name and date and time stamp.
 You can mount the backup volume on another container for further processing (like uploading to S3) using `--volumes-from` switch.

+# TODO
+ 1. define an entry point and replace direct script runs with parameters